theacodes/blog.thea.codes/srcs/the-design-of-the-juno-dco.md

 ## Waveshapers

-The Juno's oscillators can can output more than just a sawtooth waveform- they can also output a pulse waveform with variable pulse width and a "sub" waveform which is a square waveform at half of the input frequency.
+The Juno's oscillators can output more than just a sawtooth waveform- they can also output a pulse waveform with variable pulse width and a "sub" waveform which is a square waveform at half of the input frequency.

 ![Illustration of the various Juno waveforms](/static/juno/waveforms.png)